-Some fake “knock-off” Solowheels have appeared for sale online in the last few months.
+Some fake “knockoff” Solowheels have appeared for sale online in the last few months.
 Make sure you don’t get tricked into buying a product that is not The Solowheel!
 They look similar, but they’re illegal and made to lower standards.
-We’re in the process of taking legal action to stop the knockoffs.
+We’re in the process of taking legal action to stop the manufacturing of knockoffs.
 (We’ve been very successful with shutting down copiers of our other products in the past.)
 In the meantime, here’s some information to help you protect yourself from deception:

 - Liability insurance: Counterfeiters don’t carry liability insurance.
-Inventist does.

 The unit used in this video is a knockoff with an inferior battery:

-How to Identify Fakes
+How to Identify Knockoffs

 - Slightly different shape of casing, especially in the handle.

-- Chinese text on the tire.
+- Chinese text on the tire and/or foot platforms.

 - Variant (or completely different) name and/or logo.